The Seafarer

 by Conor McPherson

-The Seafarer had 4 performances about 2 years ago (between the 13th of April 2022 and the 16th of April 2022) at The Riverhouse Barn
+The Seafarer had 4 performances over 2 years ago (between the 13th of April 2022 and the 16th of April 2022) at The Riverhouse Barn

 190th Production.
 Conor McPherson’s play The Seafarer was written in 2006.
 It tells the story of James ‘Sharky’ Harkin an alcoholic who has returned home after being let go from his job as a chauffeur, to care for his older, recently blinded, brother Richard.
 There is tension between the two from the start, as on the eve of Christmas, Richard invites a few people over for drinks when Sharky is trying to stay off the booze.
 Set in a coastal suburb of North Dublin, friend of the family, Ivan, turns up to play cards.
 Nicky Giblin, Sharky’s love rival, also turns up accompanied by the somewhat mysterious Mr Lockhart.
 Initially it is not clear who the stranger is but as the play unfolds Lockhart reveals in a number of private conversations with Sharky that they have met before, in prison 25 years ago.
 Sharky wagered his soul in a card game with Mr Lockhart in exchange for his freedom.
 Sharky won his freedom with the proviso that Lockhart might return one day to play him once more.
 Now Lockhart has returned.
 The stakes are high with Lockhart ultimately hoping to win Sharky’s soul.